deadangroup/salami-sdk/README.md

 ->setAppId($paymentAppId);

 //Init a transaction
-//Note that the fields passed depend on the payment app driver
+//Note: The fields passed depend on the payment app driver
 $result = $salamiPay->requestPayment([
   'Amount' => 10,
   'PhoneNumber' => '+254711800780',